rond-authz/example/README.md

 brew install kind
 ```

-After installation is completed, create a new cluster by using the following command:
+After the installation is completed, create a new cluster by using the following command:

 ```sh
 kind create cluster --name=rond-example --config kind.config.yaml